New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Deciphering DAOs: Advancing Research in Digital Collective Action

 The importance of DAO research also goes beyond academic interest.
 It offers an opportunity to challenge and extend our understanding of collective action, digital resource management, and decentralized governance.
 Further, studying DAOs offers insights into ongoing, cutting-edge experiments attempting to create robust, long-enduring institutional forms beyond the control (and regulation) of nation states.
-Moreover, these efforts buttress new and existing cryptocurrencies and frustrate criminal investigations, which routinely seek cryptocurrency traces when investigating crime.
-More optimistically and progressively, through detailed data analysis we can better comprehend the intricacies of DAOs and tap into their potential to reshape our digital environments, perhaps even as a form of “plural public” \cite{jain_plural_2023}.
+These efforts offer an organizational buttress for new and existing cryptocurrencies (typically seeking to decentralize) and frustrate criminal investigations.
+More optimistically and progressively, through detailed data analysis we can better comprehend the intricacies of DAOs and tap into their potential to reshape our digital environments, perhaps even as a form of ``plural public'' \cite{jain_plural_2023}.

-Before describing how the emergence of Digital Common Pool Resources (DCPRs) extends the existing neoinstitutional, resource-management perspective, we offer a brief literature review of the emerging subfield of “DAO Studies” by explicating existing empirical measurements and detailing the conceptual challenges these studies face.
-Then we briefly connect this perspective to Online Communities literature in Information Systems, in effect linking previous studies on “Web 2.0” to a new phenomenon in “Web3.”
+Before describing how the emergence of Digital Common Pool Resources (DCPRs) extends the existing neoinstitutional, resource-management perspective, we offer a brief literature review of the emerging subfield of ``DAO Studies'' by explicating existing empirical measurements and detailing the conceptual challenges these studies face.
+Then we briefly connect this perspective to Online Communities literature in Information Systems, in effect linking previous studies on ``Web 2.0'' to a new phenomenon in ``Web3.''
 Informed by both the dynamics of online communities and commons resource management practices, we gesture towards a theory of digital asset management in a true digital commons.
-We conclude with an experimental analysis of a large DAO dataset (snapshot.org) by developing a graph deep learning method for detecting sybils, addressing a key existing challenge to successful decentralized governance.
+We conclude with an experimental analysis of a large DAO dataset (snapshot.org) and develop a graph deep learning method for detecting Sybils, addressing a key existing challenge to successful decentralized governance.